kyma-project/kyma/docs/serverless/10-01-failure-to-build-functions.md

 Follow these steps:

-1. Edit the `serverless-docker-registry` pvc:
+1. Edit the `serverless-docker-registry` PVC:

   ```bash
   kubectl edit pvc -n kyma-system serverless-docker-registry
   ```

-2. Change the value of **spec.resources.requests.storage** to higher, such as 30 GB, to increase the pvc capacity:
+2. Change the value of **spec.resources.requests.storage** to higher, such as 30 GB, to increase the PVC capacity:

   ```yaml
   ...